udibo/react-app/README.md

 The easiest way is to add an ErrorFallback export to your UI Route.
-The related API router will automatically have error boundary middleware added to it, that will match the route path.
+The related API router will automatically have error boundary middleware added to it, that will match the route path unless a different one is specified via a boundary export.
 For example, the `/blog/[id]` route would have the error's boundary identifier set to `"/blog/[id]"`.
 Then the AppErrorBoundary added around your component will have a matching boundary identifier.

 If you'd like to nest an error boundary within your UI route component, you can use AppErrorBoundary or withAppErrorBoundary.
-If you do it this way, you will need to add errorBoundary middleware to your router to ensure any errors in that route are associated with the AppErrorBoundary you added.
+If you do it this way, you will need to either export a boundary string or manually add errorBoundary middleware to your router to ensure any errors in that route are associated with the AppErrorBoundary you added.

 ```ts
 const router = new Router()